b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 - for loop (see @sec:julia_language_for_loops)
 - if/elseif/else (see @sec:julia_language_if_else)
 - [modulo operator or rem function](https://docs.julialang.org/en/v1/base/math/#Base.rem)
-- [logical and operator](https://docs.julialang.org/en/v1/manual/missing/#Logical-operators), hint read the docs until you encounter examples with `&&` operator
+- 'logical and', see [this](https://docs.julialang.org/en/v1/manual/missing/#Logical-operators) and [that](https://docs.julialang.org/en/v1/manual/missing/#Control-Flow-and-Short-Circuiting-Operators) section of Julia docs
 - [string function](https://docs.julialang.org/en/v1/base/strings/#Base.string)

 You may use some or all of them.
 Or perhaps you can come up with something else.
 Good luck.